Skip to main content

 Benefits

-As a graduate in the Digital Stream, you gain valuable skills and experience by working alongside dedicated digital specialists who develop and deliver digital services for all Australians.
-Digital graduates working in the Australian Government receive excellent benefits, including:
+As a graduate in the Australian Government, you will gain valuable skills and experience by working alongside digital experts.
+The work you do will help to create innovative digital services for all Australians.

 Locations

-Most graduate positions are located in Canberra, with some opportunities available nationwide in major cities.
+Positions are available in Canberra.
+A limited number of positions may be available nationwide in major cities.
 Relocation assistance may be available for successful candidates.

 What to expect in this program